Cinematic Camera Movement Workflow for AI Video

 • Generic cinematic camera with no named move.
 You get the model’s default everything.

-• Asking for impossible movements (extreme 360 orbit in 2 seconds).
-Models often glitch into a blur on overly ambitious prompts.
+• Asking for impossible movements — an extreme 360 orbit in 2 seconds.
+Models glitch into a blur on over-ambitious prompts; ask for half a revolution over 6 seconds instead.

-• Forgetting to specify “single take” or “no cuts” — some models invent a cut in the middle of a 7-second clip.
+• Forgetting single take or no cuts.
+Some models invent a cut in the middle of a 7-second clip.

 • Using “zoom” when you mean “dolly”.
 A zoom changes focal length and looks flat; a dolly moves the camera and feels three-dimensional.